 Disability and safer sex

 Information about safer sex and STIs is important for everyone.
 It’s a good idea for people to talk about safer sex and boundaries with their sexual partners.
-This applies to people with or without disabilities.

 Some disabilities can impact the safety of some sex acts.
 For example, some people with disabilities may lose sensation in their vagina or anus.
-It’s a good idea for them to be careful when having penetrative sex in those areas.
+Therefore, it’s a good idea for them to be careful when having penetrative sex in those areas.
 Other disabilities, like epilepsy, can make sex harder.
 It helps to talk to your partner about how to react if problems happen during sex.

 For example, spinal cord injuries can cause a condition called autonomic dysreflexia.
 This is a medical emergency, which is sometimes caused by sex.
 The warning signs include: